NaziaUrmi/Learning/README.md

 Submenu with “Your repositories” entry
-#3 step — A good cover
-It’s time to make your first modification to your repository.
-What do you think about creating a cover for it, a kind of welcome text?

-#### a.
-A local version of your project
+A local version of your project:

 Your first mission is to get a copy of the repository on your computer.
 To do that, you need to “clone” the repository.
 On the repository page, you need to get the “HTTPS” address.